Photos by Chuck Gardiner

 w/ PerTronix electronic ignition

-(replaced the Holley Loadomatic dual-diaphram full-vacuum-advance breaker-point dist)
+(replaced original Holley Loadomatic dual-diaphram full-vacuum-advance breaker-point dist)

 Transmission - Optional "Speed-Trigger Fordomatic Drive" 3-speed auto, 61D43258